 Northstar Engineering is presently overseeing the earthwork taking place at Keyes 19 South subdivision that is located north of Nunes and west of Washington Road.
 The infrastructure for Keyes 19 North has been completed for the ninety-one (91) residential units that are to be built starting early this year.

-Maintenance workers have been busy replacing and upgrading water meters with new ORION Cellular LTE endpoints.
+Maintenance workers continue in replacing and upgrading water meters with new ORION Cellular LTE endpoints.
 The new software and training will be provided by National Meter Company as work on this project progresses.

 Other tasks, items, issues and concerns that were discussed during monthly Board meetings but have not been completed are as follows:

-The District is to continue with the installation of street lights throughout the community.
+The District is to continue with the installation of streetlights throughout the community.
 The biggest challenge was the installation of ten (10) street on 10th street between Christine and Grace Avenues.
-Not having all the necessary equipment and workforce to complete this task, the District has solicited bids through a public bid process.
-Once this project is awarded, the work should begin within the next few weeks.
+Not having all the necessary equipment and workforce to complete this task, the District solicited bids through a public bid process.
+Pacific Excavation contractors from Elk Grove installed the lights in March for $240,000.00.
 Additional work on the streetlights throughout the community will continue using a prepared plan that was submitted by utilities maintenance supervisor Mike Jones.